 None of your garbage goes into a landfill.
-City of Minneapolis garbage goes to the Hennepin Energy Resource Co.
+City of Minneapolis garbage goes to the Hennepin Energy Recovery Center.
 (HERC).

 Located in downtown Minneapolis, the HERC facility uses mass burn technology to convert 365,000 tons of garbage a year into electricity that is sold to Xcel Energy, Inc.

 - City crews use low-entry, Crane Carrier chassis with 20-cubic yard Loadmaster compactors and Zoeller/Bayne semi-automated lifters.